BIVROST/360WebPlayer/README.md

 Potential fixes:

 1. Check if your device supports this kind of video by playing it directly in the browser.
-Some devices support only up to 1920x1080 resolution.
+Some popular devices support only up to 1920x1080 resolution.

 2. Videos or pictures have to be served from the same domain or provide [Cross-Origin Resource Sharing][cors] headers.